TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Game-pad support (with 10 buttons for 10 answers)

 ## BUG
-* Test pool have the wrong count of signs

 ## Version 1.x
 * Add similar list for each Hiragana and each Katakana character for option "Similar answers"